Optimization profiles

 The Mixed Raster Content (MRC) algorithm minimizes the image size while maintaining text readability.
 The MRC divides scanned documents into foreground, background, and mask layers, storing the textual information in the mask layer using a lossless compression type.
 The MRC heavily down-samples and compresses foreground and background layers.
 The file size is further reduced by removing redundant objects, optimizing resources, merging and subsetting embedded fonts.

-With the Minimal file size profile, the output PDF version is updated to PDF 1.7 or higher and PDF/A conformance is removed.
+The MRC profile updates the output PDF version to PDF 1.7 or higher and removes PDF/A conformance.